-Nearly 70 years after it was abandoned as ‘Italy’s shame’, Matera is one of two 2019 European Capitals of Culture – but this city of caves is not the only draw in Basilicata, says Gareth Clark...
+Nearly 70 years after it was abandoned as ‘Italy’s shame’, Matera became a 2019 European Capital of Culture and a James Bond filming location – but this city of caves is not the only draw in Basilicata...

 “Basilicata has always been poor – even the mafia didn’t bother us,” my guide, Nicola, smiled.
 It’s a Iine I heard a lot in this improbable region.
 Paradoxically, it has enough oil to make a Texan envious – yet for decades it was known only as ‘Italy’s shame’.

 Now, Matera is a European Capital of Culture for 2019, famous for its once-abandoned caves, and the many other reasons it's become a must-see destination while in Basilicata, or even on a longer tour of Italy.

 In the 1940s, the writer Carlo Levi, exiled to southern Italy by the fascists, wrote of a city of caves called Matera.
 He told of its ‘tragic beauty’, and of its people who lived in ‘dark holes’ known as sassi, hand dug from the rock since prehistory.

 Levi’s words later caused a stink in post-war Italy, and in the 1950s Matera’s sassi were cleared and its residents relocated.
 After lying derelict for decades, it was only in the 1990s – after a park was created to protect the 150 rock-cut churches pocking its hills, and once UNESCO had earmarked the city for World Heritage status – that redemption began in earnest.
 Caves became hotels, homes and restaurants, and shame gradually turned to pride.